andreArtelt/andreArtelt.github.io/_pages/mybib-output.md

-André Artelt, B. H. (2024a).
+**Artelt, A.**, and Hammer, B. (2024).
 Analyzing the Influence of Training Samples on Explanations. in *IJCAI – Workshop on Explainable Artificial Intelligence (XAI)*, ed.
 T. H. Tim Miller Hendrik Baier doi:
 [10.48550/arXiv.2406.03012](https://doi.org/10.48550/arXiv.2406.03012).

-André Artelt, S. G. V., Marios S. Kyriakou (2024b).
+**Artelt, A.**, Kyriakou, M. S., Vrachimis, S. G., Eliades, D. G., Hammer, B., and Polycarpou, M. M. (2024a).
 A Toolbox for Supporting Research on AI in Water Distribution Networks. in *IJCAI – Workshop on AI in Critical Infrastructure*, ed.
 R. G. Felipe Leno da Silva Wencong Su doi:
 [10.48550/arXiv.2406.02078](https://doi.org/10.48550/arXiv.2406.02078).

 **Artelt, A.**, and Gregoriades, A. (2024a).
 A two-stage algorithm for